The Hits (radio station): News and information

 The Hits broadcasts its own news and sport bulletins on weekdays drawing from NZME resources, and broadcasts bulletins from Newstalk ZB on weekends.
+Brin Rudkin presents the breakfast Newsfeed updates on the regional stations (6 am-9 am), before taking over the network updates (10 am-12 pm) - while Megan Papas reads news, sport and weather during Jono & Ben's network show (6 am-9 am).

 The stations feature regular traffic information, including TimeSaver Traffic updates in Auckland, Hamilton, Tauranga, Hawke’s Bay, Wellington, Christchurch and Dunedin.
 Community notices and cancellations are also broadcast on a daily basis.

 Local hosts often editorialise about local events, politicians and organisations.
 Some hosts been elected to local councils or have been the focus for political campaigns.
 Some have also been the subject of on-air abuse by hosts on rival stations, being described as "fuckwits" or a "catty bitch".

 The network is one of New Zealand's five nationwide civil defence broadcasters.
 Some local stations have performed this role during emergencies, and others have committed to do so if emergencies occur.
 The Christchurch station provided updates during the 2010 Canterbury earthquake, and continued broadcasting from a temporary studio in a motel room when its studio was damaged in the 2011 Christchurch earthquake.